 Agriculture is the foundation of the Rwandan economy, accounting for 33 percent of gross domestic product, 80 percent of employment, 63 percent of

-Results by the numbers
+Results by the Numbers

 Rwanda’s sound policy environment, solid growth record and macroeconomic stability provide a strong foundation for Feed the Future implementation.
-Rwanda has committed itself to generating sustained agricultural growth, including increasing the share of the national budget allocated to agriculture from 3 percent in 2006 to 10.7 percent in 2013.
+Rwanda has committed itself to generating sustained agricultural growth, including increasing the share of the national budget allocated to agriculture from 3 percent in 2006 to 10 percent in 2014.